Newport Beach Record Clearing

 After “good cause” is shown, the second hurdle is whether the defendant was represented by an attorney at the time he pled guilty or whether he pled guilty without the assistance of counsel.
 If a defendant did not have an attorney representing him, then the judge must grant a plea withdrawal if “good cause” is shown.
 However, if the defendant had an attorney with him, then it is within the court’s discretion whether to grant a plea withdrawal, even if “good cause” is shown.

 Each of our attorneys has personally prepared and argued several motions to withdraw pleas.
 The key to our high success rate is preparation.
 Our attorneys will take the time to review your case in detail, thoroughly prepare the written motion and passionately argue the motion in court.
-Your best chances of success are with our attorneys on your side.
+Your best chances of success are with the right attorneys on your side.

 Certificate of Rehabilitation — Penal Code section 4852.01